JacobUc/little-lemon/README.md

 This website showcased implementing a booking application on the Little Lemon Website.
 This was created with React Components to show an understanding of utilizing React for creating the website.
 This also features utilzing API calls.

 Please note: the only functionality working on this website besides the design is the Reserve a Table function.

+## UI Design
+This project was developed following the design established in the [Wireframe](Wireframe_LittleLemon.pdf).